“Gimmieaventidecafwithlegsandleaveroom,” a sturdy tourist blurted from across the counter.

 But for women, there’s more.
 Ladies, the good news: you can break out your high school mini-skirts and short-shorts; bare all of the leg you want.
 The not-so-good news: you should leave any cleavage-baring tops, spaghetti straps, and back-bearing shirts at home.

-While these sort of tops are more common in some areas in Seoul home to a younger crowd, such as Hongdae, these pieces of clothing will get you extra negative attention elsewhere.
+While these sorts of tops are more common in some areas in Seoul home to a younger crowd, such as Hongdae, these pieces of clothing will get you extra negative attention elsewhere.
 Some men might ogle, and older Korean ladies might scold you (Yes, in public!).
 But this doesn’t mean you have to buy a whole new wardrobe; pairing a cardigan with these types of tops works wonders.

 2. Talk loudly on the subway.